Danniella Westbrook: EastEnders

 In 1999, EastEnders' producers decided to reintroduce the character of Sam Mitchell.
-Although they initially considered recasting the role to another actress, and despite all her past problems, they decided to give Westbrook another chance and she was asked back for a third time.
+Although they initially considered recasting the role with another actress, and despite all her past problems, they decided to give Westbrook another chance, and she was asked back for a third time.
 During her time away, her heavy use of cocaine had completely eroded her nasal septum.
 To hide this from the viewers, she was only filmed in ways that would keep her septum hidden from view.
-However, Westbrook's drug taking had not ended and in 2000, she was asked to leave EastEnders again.
-In 2001, the character of Sam Mitchell was reintroduced, but due to Danniella's personal issues, producers decided to recast.
-Kim Medcalf became the second actress to play Sam Mitchell, appearing from 29 January 2002 until 17 November 2005 and from 18 April 2022 onwards.
+However, Westbrook's drug taking had not ended, and in 2000, she was asked to leave EastEnders again.
+In 2001, the character of Sam Mitchell was reintroduced, but due to Westbrook's personal issues, producers decided to recast.
+Kim Medcalf became the second actress to play Sam Mitchell, appearing from 29 January 2002 until 17 November 2005 and again from 18 April 2022 until 18 January 2024.

 In April 2009, the media confirmed that EastEnders bosses were reintroducing the character of Sam Mitchell, and that Westbrook would be reprising the role, not Kim Medcalf.
-Westbrook returned to screens in September 2009 for two temporary stints, departing once again on 7 January 2010 and 21 September 2010.
+Westbrook returned to screens in September 2009 for two temporary stints, departing once again on 7 January and 21 September 2010.
 Westbrook again reprised the role of Sam for four episodes airing between 30 June and 8 July 2016.
-When producers decided to reintroduce the character of Sam in 2022 they opted to bring Medcalf back and not Westbrook.
+When producers decided to reintroduce the character of Sam in 2022, they opted to bring Medcalf back and not Westbrook.